Aarhus University Seal

 • Introduction to electronic data processing

-• Comparative methods and case studies.
+• Comparative methods and case studies

-Methods II: Quantitative Methods (au.dk) (10 ects)
+Methods II: Quantitative Methods (au.dk) (10 ECTS)

-The main themes of the module are
+The main themes of the module are as follows:

 • Quantitative analysis (regression)

-• Quantitative analysis with methods that are based on a probabilistic foundation (statistic inference).
+• Quantitative analysis with methods that are based on a probabilistic foundation (statistic inference)

-• Use of software to the data analyse.
+• Use of software for data analysis

 It is only possible to follow courses offered by the Department of Political Science.

-Course content and pre-requisites
+Course content and prerequisites

 ECTS and study load requirements